Tanz0rz/haxe-fmod/docs/platforms.md

 ```

 Bank files require an engine at least as new as the FMOD Studio that built them, so the Studio version and the engine version move together.

+`StudioSystem.getVersion()` reports the engine version the running build actually loaded, as a string like `"2.03.12"`.
+Log it at startup to confirm that `FMOD_SDK`, `FMOD_SDK_WEB`, or the hdll points where you expect.

 ## Live Update